 Real Estate Suggestions

-If you’re looking to invest in real estate more surgically, without taking on a mortgage, take a look at Fundrise.
-Fundrise is one of the premier real estate investing platforms with over $2.4 billion in assets under management and over 220K investors.
+If you're looking to invest in real estate more surgically, without taking on a mortgage, take a look at Fundrise.
+Fundrise is one of the premier real estate investing platforms with over $3.2 billion in assets under management and over 387K active investors.

 Fundrise specializes in investing in single-family rental properties across higher growth, lower valuation areas of the country.
 If you're looking for a less volatile way to earn passive real estate income, Fundrise is a solid solution to check out.

-If you’re looking for a new mortgage or need to refinance your mortgage, check out Credible.
-You’ll be able to get competing mortgage rate offers within minutes.
-It’s always good to get as many competing offers as possible when you’re hunting for the best rate.
+If you're looking for a new mortgage or need to refinance your mortgage, check online.
+You'll be able to get competing mortgage rate offers within minutes.
+It's always good to get as many competing offers as possible when you're hunting for the best rate.

 Related real estate posts:

 Readers, what are your thoughts about higher mortgage rates positively or negatively affecting the housing market?
 What are some other positives or negatives you can think of?
 Does the sell-off in stocks and the steadiness of the real estate market make you want to buy stocks or real estate?